Meighan O’Brien

 Bio

 Meighan O’Brien is a dedicated performer and emerging solo artist.
-In March 2025, she workshopped and performed her original solo piece, Orphan Girl, at Dell’Arte in Blue Lake, California, incorporating original music and personal storytelling.
-She appeared as Mother Superior in Ferndale Repertory Theatre’s 2023 production of Sister Act, where she sang two solos, danced in a large ensemble number, and brought the house down in the show’s finale alongside the leading lady.
-Meighan previously portrayed Sister Margareta in the 2015 Mainstage production of The Sound of Music at the Arkley Center in Eureka, California, performing with a professional cast in a beloved classic.
-She has studied acting with Ruthe Engelke (2016) and at Monterey Peninsula College (2021).
+Most recently, Meighan performed her Orphan Girl solo piece, incorporating original music and storytelling, at the San Francisco Fringe Festival, August, 2025.
+Earlier that year, she had workshopped and acted the first telling of the Orphan Girl story during a solo artist intensive at Dell’Arte, Blue Lake, California.
+Meighan played Mother Superior in the Ferndale Repertory Theatre’s 2023 production of Sister Act, where she sang two solos, danced in a large ensemble number, and brought the house down in the show’s finale, alongside the leading lady.
+Meighan previously portrayed Sister Margareta in the 2015 Mainstage production of The Sound of Music, Arkley Center, Eureka, California, performing with a professional cast in a beloved classic.
+She has studied solo performance and clown with Michelle Matlock (2025), and acting at Monterey Peninsula College (2021) as well as with Ruthe Engelke (2016).